 The Board has adopted a Code of Conduct and Corporate Governance Guidelines.
+The Code of Conduct incorporates the UN Global Compact's ten principles in the areas of human rights, labor, the environment and anti-corruption.
 The full text of the Code of Conduct is posted in the Investors section of the Company's website, www.arcb.com.

-The Company's Code of Conduct applies to all of its Directors, officers (including the Chief Executive Officer, Chief Financial Officer, Principal Accounting Officer, Controller, and any person performing similar functions) and employees.
+The Company's Code of Conduct applies to all Directors, officers (including the Chief Executive Officer, Chief Financial Officer, Principal Accounting Officer, Controller, and any person performing similar functions), employees, representatives, agents, sub-contractors, vendors, and suppliers of the Company.
 The Company intends to post on its website any amendment to, or waiver from, a provision of the Code of Conduct that applies to its Chief Executive Officer, Chief Financial Officer, Principal Accounting Officer, Controller or persons performing similar functions and that relates to any of the following elements of the Code of Conduct: honest and ethical conduct; disclosure in reports or documents filed with the SEC and other public communications; compliance with applicable laws, rules and regulations; prompt internal reporting of code violations; and accountability for adherence to the Code of Conduct.